thunderbird/thunderbird-website/README.md

 ```

 ## Run Build
-There are two build scripts, one for the [start page](https://start.thunderbird.net/) and one for [www.thunderbird.net](https://www.thunderbird.net/)

-* `python build-start.py` for the start page.
+A basic build is `python build-site.py`.
+It builds [www.thunderbird.net](https://www.thunderbird.net/) into the thunderbird.net directory by default.

+There are additional arguments:

+* `--startpage`
-    * This builds into the `site` directory.
+    * This builds the [start page](https://start.thunderbird.net/) into the `site` directory.
-* `python build-site.py` for thunderbird.net.
+* `--enus`
-    * This builds into the `thunderbird.net` directory.
+    * This restricts builds to only the 'en-US' locale, for faster testing.
+* `--debug`
+    * This logs output for each locale built and some of the templates, used to make debugging easier.
+* `--watch`
+    * This starts an HTTP server on localhost port 8000, and watches the template and assets folders for changes and then does quick rebuilds.

+* thunderbird.net templates are in the `website` directory, and start page in the `start-page` dir.
+Assets are shared and in the `assets` dir.

 ## View Website
-In order to view the website, enter the `thunderbird.net` directory and run the following command to spin up an HTTP server

-`python -m SimpleHTTPServer 8000`
+To view the website for testing purposes, run `python build-site.py --watch`.
+This also works with the start page.

-You can then navigate to: http://127.0.0.1:8000 to view the website (you have to choose your location when you visit the page first, as it won't redirect you to your locale automatically).
+You can then navigate to: http://127.0.0.1:8000 to view the website.
+None of the apache redirects work in this mode, so you have to click your
+desired locale manually in the browser, but the site should behave normally after that.

 ## Automated Builds
 In general, you only need to manually build the website for testing and development purposes.
 Webhooks on each of the repositories trigger